pufanyi/Megatron-Bridge/docs/performance-summary.md

 | Qwen3_30B_a3B | 16 | FP8-CS | 512 | 2 | 4096 | 0 | 1 | 2 | 1 | 24 | 8 | 32 | 5275 | 121 |
 | Qwen3_235B_a22B | 256 | FP8-CS | 1 | 4096 | 0 | 2 | 8 | 1 | 4 | 32 | 1575 | 1575 | 233 |

-- The numbers in normal parentheses indicate the use of different quantization granularities: In case of Gb200 and B200 systems, 32×32 for both weights and activations.
+- The numbers in normal parentheses indicate the use of different quantization granularities: In case of GB200 and B200 systems, 32×32 for both weights and activations.
 For H100 system, 128×128 for weights and 1×128 for activations, which match those used in the original DeepSeekV3 pre-training.
-- In MoE trianing benchmarks, we force-balance the token distribution among experts and all benchmarks are token-dropless.
+- In MoE training benchmarks, we force-balance the token distribution among experts and all benchmarks are token-dropless.

 ## 25.09 NeMo Container